NAT32 IP Router

-The Community Edition is fully functional but unsupported.
+The Evaluation Version is fully functional but unsupported.
 Registration buys you email support.

 NAT32 will run on any Windows 7 (or later) platform.
 No particular service packs or .NET runtimes are required, nor are any Visual Studio DLLs required.